Geoforger/Stimulation_UI/stimulator_ui/README.md

 ## Usage

-This app expects a connection between the systems' switching board MCU and the Raspberry Pi GPIO pins according to the circuit diagram below.
-This is to allow for simple UART communication between the UI and the system.
+This app expects a connection between the systems' switching board MCU and the Raspberry Pi via USB.
+The user board will also be connected to the Pi via USB.

-CIRCUIT DIAGRAM HERE

-Once you have made these connections, launch the app.
-It will launch displaying the following interface:
+Before launching the UI, run the ***serial_search*** script and follow the onscreen instructions.
+This program allows the system to identify the control board and user board that you have connected.
+This is done so that subsequent uses of the system do not require setup.
+This script should be run each time a different Pi, switching board, or user board are used in this system.

 IMAGE OF UI